decaf-dev/obsidian-dataloom/README.md

 Find detailed documentation at [dataloom.xyz](https://dataloom.xyz)

-Dashboards is an [Obsidian.md](https://obsidian.md/) plugin for desktop and mobile.
+DataLoom is an [Obsidian.md](https://obsidian.md/) plugin for desktop and mobile.
 A dashboard is a higher-level view that allows you to tag, sort, and display feeds from your notes.
-Dashboards is inspired by [Notion.so](https://www.notion.so/).
+DataLoom is inspired by [Notion.so](https://www.notion.so/).

 Support development